MarkoSulamagi/Buffed-Up-Gym-Jedi/readme.md

 3. Insert your Backand app information (app name and anonymous token to /www/js/app.js file

         BackandProvider.setAppName('YOUR_APP_NAME');
         BackandProvider.setAnonymousToken('YOUR_ANONYMOUS_TOKEN');
+4. You can find Backand database table code in /database/tables.json and sample exercises in /database/exercises.json
+5. In Backand interface, create new query.
+Copy paste the query from /database/queries.sql .
+Label the query "exercises".
-4. Run the app ( learn how to do it in here http://ionicframework.com/docs/guide/testing.html )
+6. Run the app ( learn how to do it in here http://ionicframework.com/docs/guide/testing.html )

 I'm not going to get too much into how to install it.
 If anyone is interested then you can contact me at marko.sulamagi@gmail.com .